livepeer/grants/README.md

 * **Demonstration of capability**: The grant proposal party should demonstrate sufficient experience to successfully achieve the end goal outlined in the proposal.
 Prior experience in a similar area is highly preferred.
 * **Impact for Livepeer**: The grant proposal should have a direct impact on the success of Livepeer and its community.
 The grant should be impactful to the success of the proposal.

-**Grants Committee Success Metrics**

-The following measurements are the success metrics for the grants committee in H1 of 2021.

-* Approve / Reject 100% of all applications made for funding
-* Adhere to a guideline and be transparent about decision making
-* Public notes after every meeting
-* Get 3 positive case studies from the "Grant Program" before end of H1
-* Distribute LPT equivalent to $20k over before end of H1
-* Publish a google spreadsheet that records each payout

 _Note: This repo is migrated from the [previous repo](https://github.com/Livepeer-Community-Node/Grant-Program) to kick start the new grants process_